 The best part of neurofeedback is that results are often permanent, allowing a person to reduce or even eliminate medications altogether.

 Where medications only manage the symptoms, the goal of neurofeedback is to address the underlying cause and restore normal brainwave functions.

 The brain is a highly complex organ made up of billions of cells called neurons.
 Neurons send and receive messages to and from all parts of your body.
 These messages are electrical impulses that create brain waves.
 The brain map (also called a neuro map) is an important tool we use to evaluate your brainwaves and identify opportunities to improve communication between various regions of the brain.
 The brain map is able to capture a window of brain activity, analyze the data, and create a visual representation of each lobe of the brain and each specific brain wave (Delta, Theta, Alpha, Beta).

 Using a cap placed on the scalp, our software captures the electrical impulses in the brain.
 This method is known as an electroencephalogram (EEG).
 The results show brain wave patterns in different parts of the brain.
 The process takes about 15 minutes, and the data is then converted into a visual brain map report.
 We analyze the brain map report and identify any problem areas.
 The report will display the results in a clear and concise format that can be easily understood.

 Interested in learning more?
-Visit the Clear Mind Center today.
-Or, schedule a neurofeedback consultation to see if brain training is right for you!
+Visit Cognitive Solutions today.
+Or, schedule a FREE neurofeedback consultation to see if brain training is right for you!
 Call or visit us for more information.
 We are located near Boise, in Meridian, ID.